 - M.S.N., Pediatric Nurse Practitioner Online Program

-Designed to prepare nurses to become pediatric nurse practitioners, this 43-credit four-semester program develops students’ skills in making independent clinical judgments, forming collaborative clinical relationships, providing advocacy for clients and evaluating quality of care.
+Designed to prepare nurses to become primary care pediatric nurse practitioners, this 43-credit four-semester program develops students’ skills in making independent clinical judgments, forming collaborative clinical relationships, providing advocacy for clients and evaluating quality of care.

 This program is designed for certified school nurses holding a baccalaureate nursing degree, who can earn an M.S.N. in as few as 25 credits.